Baerenstein/baerenstein/README.md

 # Welcome to Baerenstein's GitHub 👋

 ## 🚀 About Me
-I'm an **options specialist** and **quant developer** with a passion for transforming complex concepts into tools and visualizations.
+I'm an **options specialist** and **quant developer** with a passion for transforming complex concepts into tools for analysis and visualizations.
 I focus on:
 - **Options Analysis:** Options surfaces, volatility modeling, and trade analysis.
 - **Algorithmic Trading:** Developing strategies using QuantConnect.
 - **Risk Management:** Dynamic hedging, market-making, and vega bucketing for real-world applications.